kish1907/my-test-node-js-project/README.md

 ## Overview

 This is a simple Node.js Calculator API built with Express.js that provides endpoints for basic arithmetic operations.
-It includes input validation and comprehensive unit tests written using Mocha and Supertest.
+It includes input validation, comprehensive unit tests written using Mocha and Supertest, and Swagger documentation.

 ## Features